Man City news: 'He has his own opinions' - Foden hits back at Pep criticism and promises to let training speak for him | Goal.com

 'He has his own opinions' - Foden hits back at Pep criticism and promises to let training speak for him

-Phil Foden has promised to let his football do the talking as he responded to Pep Guardiola’s criticism of him that he needs more assertiveness.
+Phil Foden has promised to let his football do the talking as he responded to Pep Guardiola’s criticism that he needs more assertiveness.

 Foden has been seen as one of the bright young prospects at Manchester City and with England, but has struggled for game-time with the Premier League champions.